caotianlang/SkyIDE/README.md

 # SkyIDE
  An IDE

+* If you come from China please see README_zh.md *

 author :  Cao Tianlang , a middle school student from China

 This IDE is made of Electron!